 What’s missing

-The audio and video MCP ecosystem has significant gaps:
+The audio and video MCP ecosystem has narrowed some gaps but significant ones remain:

 • No professional audio effects processing — No VST/AU plugin hosting or mastering chain automation beyond what DAW servers provide.